Age Discrimination In Employment

 Following the "baby boom" of the mid-twentieth century, the country has seen an inevitable increase in the age of the workforce and in the number of "older" workers still on the job.
 Many individuals are capable of being fully productive in their jobs well into what used to be known as "the golden years."
 Recognizing this, Congress passed the Age Discrimination in Employment Act to ensure employees are treated according to their abilities rather than solely because of their age.

 The United States Supreme Court has recently limited age discrimination claims to cases in which age was the "sole" reason for the adverse action.
-Sullenger Law Office has handled cases under the new law.
+Mr. Sullenger has handled cases under the new law.
 Call us at (270) 443-9401 so we can evaluate your case.
 If your case meets the legal requirements, we will devote ourselves to building your case to get the best possible result for you.